ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_landcover.rst

 User settings
 -------------

-landcover.yml
+script landcover.py

    *Required settings for script*

    * reference_dataset: land cover extent dataset for comparison.
 The script was developed using ESACCI-LANDCOVER observations.

-   *Optional settings for variables*
+   *Optional settings for script*

    * comparison: [variable, model] Choose whether one plot per land cover class is generated comparing the different experiments (default) or one plot per model comparing the different